Skip to main content

 Devices

-A device is the machine to which config instances are deployed.
-This could be an NVIDIA Jetson, Raspberry Pi, industrial PC, or any other computer powering the robot’s application.
-The Miru agent only supports devices running Linux; MacOS and Windows are not supported.
-For more more information on specific operating systems supported by Miru, please refer to the agent documentation
+A device is a machine to which config instances are deployed.
+This could be an NVIDIA Jetson, Raspberry Pi, industrial PC, or any other computer running your robot’s application.

 Releases

 A release is a version of software and its compatible config schemas.
-Amongst a fleet of robots, multiple software versions may be deployed.
-Each release defines which config schema versions are valid for that software version.
-For example, software release v1.7.0 might specify the following schema versions.
+Within a fleet of robots, multiple software versions may be deployed — each release defines which config schemas are valid for that version.
+For example, software release v1.7.0 might specify the following schemas:

 Config TypeSchema Version

-Before deploying config instances, the robot’s current release (v1.7.0) is used to validate that all config instances are present and satisfy the release’s config schemas.
+Before deploying config instances to a device, the deployment’s release (v1.7.0) is used to verify that all required config instances are present and that each instance complies with the release’s schemas.

 Deployments